Fa Gao (Chinese Prosperity Cake)

 - Dissolve yeast and 1 teaspoon sugar in the tepid water, and let it sit for 15 minutes until foamy.

-- When the proofing process is nearly over, fill your steamer with at least 3 inches/7.5 cm of water.
-(See our post on how to set up a steamer.)
-Heat over medium-high heat until the water is boiling.

 - Brush your steaming vessels (small tea cups, tart tins, or a muffin tin) with a light coating of oil.

-- The rice mixture will look a bit bubbly and puffy.
+The rice mixture will look a bit bubbly and puffy.
 Fold in the salt, baking powder, and red food coloring (if using).
 Mix well to combine.
 Fill each oiled steaming vessel about 70% – 80% full, and top with the dried goji berries and raisins (if using).
+Set aside to rest while you heat up the water in the steamer (this short resting period will help ensure a better rise).

+- Fill your steamer with at least 3 inches/7.5 cm of water.
+(See our post on how to set up a steamer.)
+Heat over medium-high heat until the water is boiling.

-- Transfer the cakes to the steamer.
+- When the water in the steamer is at a full boil, transfer the cakes to the steamer.
 Cover, and steam over high heat for 25 minutes.
 Do not open the lid during steaming.
 After 25 minutes, turn off the heat and let the cakes rest in the steamer for 5 minutes with the cover still on.